Study support for postgraduate students

 The Learning Development team in LUMS

-In addition to the support provided by your programme, you can access a range of activities and resources provided by the LUMS Effective Learning Team.
+In addition to the support provided by your programme, you can access a range of activities and resources provided by the LUMS Learning Development Team.
 Our aim is to help all LUMS students develop as independent and effective learners, and to achieve their full potential.

 The team includes two Student Learning Advisors and a number of peer student mentors who work alongside students in a variety of ways.
 We also work closely with programme teams and other key people, such as the librarians, to help you access any support you may need.
 We are based in B103 in LUMS (near LT10).

-Effective Learning is available to all LUMS postgraduates, whether you are returning to study from the workplace, moving into a new academic and cultural environment, studying a new field or discipline, coping with health or disability issues, or simply want to maximise your academic performance.
+Learning Development is available to all LUMS postgraduates, whether you are returning to study from the workplace, moving into a new academic and cultural environment, studying a new field or discipline, coping with health or disability issues, or simply want to maximise your academic performance.

 Student Learning Advisor for postgraduate students